BenRoimi/RemoteControlDesktop/README.md

 ### When a client attempts to connect, a prompt will appear
 ![123](https://github.com/user-attachments/assets/41eaa988-abc9-4482-9303-84bb6deeb246)

 ### And that's it!
-If you decide to approve the client will now have control over your screen - keyboard and mouse
+If you decide to approve, the client will now have control over your screen - keyboard and mouse
 ![124](https://github.com/user-attachments/assets/209dd5bc-ec6c-4520-b423-5c236b5cbfd3)

 ---